 Gone are the days of running a business with pen and paper.
 Breakthroughs in the digital space offer more options and a better user experience.
 But even if you're ahead of the curve, your audience may not be.
 You need to get in front of potential customers wherever they operate.
 Even in the age of digital marketing, you can't discount offline marketing strategies.
-Here's what you need to be thinking about:

 - 1. Referrals incentivise word of mouth

 - 2. Brand your clothing, vehicles & merchandise

 - 4. Print advertising through brochures and flyers

 - 7. Consider your colleagues